collinswakholi/ML_ColorCorrection_tool/README.md

 # ColorCorrectionML

-ColorCorrectionML is a Python package for color correction of images using machine learning.
+ColorCorrectionML is a Python package for color correction of *sRGB* images using machine learning.
 It uses ML regression methods (linear, least sqaure, and partial least squares regression) to learn the color correction function from a training image with a color checker.
 The learned function is then applied to correct the color of a test image.

 ## Installation
 ```shell